-PGA Championship betting tips & predictions – the PGA Championship is organised by the Professional Golfers Association (PGA) of America and is the season’s final major.
+The PGA Championship is organised by the Professional Golfers Association (PGA) of America.
 It is an official money event on the PGA Tour, European Tour and the Japan Golf Tour.

 Like with all the Majors, it is worth holding back some wager money to have a bet in running after 36 or even 54 holes are completed.